PhD Program in Philosophy

 The tutor's functions are:

-A. Regularly review, together with the thesis director, the doctoral student's personalized activity document.
+A. Regularly review, together with the thesis supervisor, the doctoral student's personalized activity document.

-B. Endorse, together with the thesis director and before the end of the first year, the research plan prepared by the doctoral student.
+B. To endorse, together with the thesis director and before the end of the first year, the research plan prepared by the doctoral student.

 C. Sign the documentary commitments, together with the university, the doctoral student and the director.